 For real foodies looking to immerse themselves in the region’s culinary delights, there are a number of food tours available in and around the city.
 These can be booked via the city’s tourist information office.

 Often overlooked for the romantic canals of Venice, or the sprawling gardens of Florence, Bologna is a city that can fly under the tourism radar.
 Yet, a place boasting three complex identities, towering porticoes, culinary delights and the world’s oldest university, this beautiful city is surely one that demands attention.

 Laid back, friendly and more accessible than some of its neighbours, Bologna is a place to be enjoyed at a slow and relaxed pace.
 Despite still possessing an extensive list of things to see in Bologna, this is a city I’ll return to simply when I’m in need of some warming food, gentle strolls and a dose of inspiring history.

 We hope that this guide on what to do in Bologna was helpful.
-If you have any other suggestions, please feel free to let us know below.
+If you have any other suggestions on other fantastic things to see in Bologna, please feel free to let us know below.